• Skip to primary navigation

 • Bread Flour: This type of flour has a higher protein content than all-purpose, creating more gluten in the dough.
 This gives the bread a higher rise and fluffier texture.

-• Yeast: I like to use fast-action (aka instant) yeast because I can skip the 10-minute proofing of the yeast in warm water and sugar, but you can use active dry if you like.
+• Yeast: Use fast-action (aka instant) yeast so you can skip the 10-minute proofing of the yeast in warm water and sugar, but you can use active dry if you like.

 • Honey: This dough isn't sweetened with white sugar, but with honey.
 It's the traditional choice, and also adds extra moisture.